-We are proud to be delivering Safe to Be Me™ in primary schools across Scotland.
+We're proud to be delivering Safe to Be Me® to young people across Scotland.

 This innovative programme uses dance to introduce topics such as racism, homophobia, bigotry, ableism, and transphobia.
-Delivered in line with the key Scottish Government targets to address these areas, the project engages with Primary 6 pupils to explore themes that include identity, respect, acceptance, family diversity, and LGBTQ communities.
+Delivered in line with key Scottish Government targets to address these areas, the project engages with young people to explore themes that include identity, respect, acceptance, family diversity, and LGBTQ+ communities.

 To find out more about how your school can be involved in the programme, please contact email@example.com.